 Drawing, scribbling and writing: why it’s good for children

-You can encourage your child to develop an interest in handwriting by giving him opportunities to draw, scribble and write.
-This prepares him for the formal handwriting he’ll learn at school.
+You can encourage your child to develop an interest in handwriting by giving them plenty of opportunities to draw, scribble and write.
+This prepares your child for the formal handwriting they’ll learn at school.

 Handwriting is a complex skill that takes time to learn.
 To learn handwriting, children need to combine fine motor skills, language, memory and concentration.
 They also need to practise and follow instructions.

 What you need for drawing, scribbling and writing with your child

 Set up your child at a table with some chunky crayons, chalk, pencils or markers, as well as some paper or card.

 It’s best for your child to draw and write sitting at a table.
 The stable, flat surface can make it easier for your child to draw, and it also encourages your child to hold the crayon or pencil correctly.
 You can also put a cushion on your child’s chair so that your child’s elbows are just above the height of the table.

 How to do drawing, scribbling and writing activities with your child